ayanb911/HRN-website-mockup/README.md

 # HRN Website mockup

-This repository contains a single page mockup of the [HRN](http://hrn.io), made by [Ayan Banerjee](https://www.linkedin.com/in/abanerjee911/).
+This repository contains a single page mockup of [HRN](http://hrn.io), made by [Ayan Banerjee](https://www.linkedin.com/in/abanerjee911/).

 You can find all the extra requirements (ex. time spent on project, customized IDE etc.) in the "wWorking on the Project" section of this file.